vivekntagline/Road-Accident/README.md

 This repository contains an exploratory data analysis (EDA) and visualization of road accident data.
 The analysis aims to uncover key patterns and insights related to accidents, helping to understand factors influencing road safety.

 ## Dataset
 The dataset used for this analysis is sourced from Kaggle.
-You can access it here: [Road Accident Dataset](https://www.kaggle.com/datasets/xavierberge/road-accident-dataset/data){:target="_blank"}
+You can access it here:
+<a href="https://www.kaggle.com/datasets/xavierberge/road-accident-dataset/data" target="_blank">Road Accident Dataset</a>

 ## Contents